leroyhmf/telavivmarkers/README.md

 ### Async

 Calls to Foursquare API are done using `fetch` which means they are asynchronous.
 In case of an error along the way, the user gets an error message inside the InfoScreen.
 In addition, the app has been updated to use 'load-google-maps-api' package to load the Google Maps API asynchronously.
-Therefore, if Google Maps couldn't be loaded, `<OnlineOnly>` will receive props that Google Maps couldn't be loaded (e.g API down or API Key broke).
+Therefore, if Google Maps couldn't be loaded, `<OnlineOnly>` will receive props that Google Maps couldn't be loaded (e.g API down).

 ## How to run